 - So what did Chief Justice Marshall decide?

 He knew he could not order Jefferson to do something because he would not listen, and this would make the judicial branch look weak.
-So he crafted a ruling that would forever change the nature of the Supreme Court.
+So, he crafted a ruling that would forever change the nature of the Supreme Court.

 Marshall decided that the Judiciary Act of 1789, in which Congress gave the Supreme Court authority beyond the limits of the Constitution, was unconstitutional.

-Marshall felt Jefferson should have delivered the appointment; however, by saying he never had the authority to decide the case in the first place, he strengthened this branch of government and established the role of the Supreme Court to decide whether actions and laws are unconstitutional.
+Marshall felt Jefferson should have delivered the appointment; however, by saying he never had the authority to decide the case in the first place, he strengthened this branch of government and established the role of the Supreme Court to decide whether actions and laws were unconstitutional.